Terminology can be confusing. While the following terms are often used interchangeably, it is important to understand how they differ:

 While the motivation differs for everyone, by offsetting your emissions you are helping to fund projects that will build a more resilient and healthy community right here in Lancaster County.

-Your offset contributions go directly to the Community Climate Investment Fund.
+Your offset contributions go directly to the Community Climate Fund (CCF).
 This fund identifies and invests in projects that meet the following criteria: